 8. Synthetic shower scrubbies.
 Better: Ayate natural scrubby cloths.

 9. Mattresses with toxic synthetic poly foam.
-Better: Mattresses made with organic cotton and natural latex foam from makers like Avocado Plush Beds, My Green Mattress and Naturepedic.
+Better: Mattresses made with organic cotton and natural latex foam from makers like Avocado Plush beds, My Green Mattress and Naturepedic.

 10. Make-up in plastic containers.
 Better: Make-up in cardboard housing like that from Axiology.